skully/putio_mp4conv/README.md

 # putio_mp4conv

-dowloads mp4s from put.io, converts to mp3 and uploads it to another folder
+Dowloads mp4s and webms from put.io, converts to mp3 and uploads it to another folder

+Requirements: LAME, mplayer, ffmpeg